-- A "victim of crime" [s 5(1) of VRSA] will now include a person who suffers harm as a direct result of an act committed, or apparently committed, by another person in the course of a criminal offence or in the course of any conduct involving the use of any form of slavery, servitude or forced labour to exploit children or other persons taking place in the supply chains of government or non-government agencies. - Note, the above definition explicitly includes slavery, servitude or forced labour to exploit children or other persons (potentially excludes other forms of modern slavery as captured by virtue of section 5(1)(a) of the MSA's definition of modern slavery, such as forced marriage and human trafficking). - Note, it appears that the conduct must be taking place in a supply chain of government or nongovernment agencies (potentially excludes other modern slavery conduct that cannot be identified as having occurred in a supply chain). - A person suffers harm [s 5(2) of VRSA] if, as a result of such an act: - the person suffers actual physical bodily harm or psychological or psychiatric harm, or the person's property is deliberately taken, damaged or destroyed.
+A "victim of crime" (s 5(1) of VRSA) will now include a person who suffers harm as a direct result of an act committed, or apparently committed, by another person in the course of a criminal offence or in the course of any conduct involving the use of any form of slavery, servitude or forced labour to exploit children or other persons taking place in the supply chains of government or non-government agencies.

+Note, the above definition explicitly includes slavery, servitude or forced labour to exploit children or other persons (potentially excludes other forms of modern slavery as captured by virtue of section 5(1)(a) of the MSA's definition of modern slavery, such as forced marriage and human trafficking).

+Note, it appears that the conduct must be taking place in a supply chain of government or non-government agencies

+(potentially excludes other modern slavery conduct that cannot be identified as having occurred in a supply chain).

+A person suffers harm [s 5(2) of VRSA] if, as a result of such an act:

+- the person suffers actual physical bodily harm or psychological or psychiatric harm, or - the person's property is deliberately taken, damaged or destroyed.

-Adds new definition of "act of modern slavery" in to section 19A of the VRSA: 19A Maning of "act of modern slavery"
+Adds new definition of "act of modern slavery" into section 19A of the VRSA:

-(1) In this Act, act of modern slavery means an act or series of related acts, whether committed by one or more pers
+- (1) In this Act, act of modern slavery means an act or series of related acts, whether committed by one or more persons: - a) That has apparently occurred in the course of commission of an offence of other conduct constituting modern slavery within the meaning of the Modern Slavery Act 2018, and - That has involved subjecting one or more persons to any form of slavery, servitude or forced labour of a child within the meaning of section 93AB of the Crimes Act 1900, and - c) That has resulted in injury or death to one of those persons.

-- (a) that has apparently occurred in the course of commission of an officience or other constituting nodem alarety within the meaning of the Modern Shorey Act 2018, and (b) that has involved subjecting one or more persons to any farm of survey, servicule or forced labour of a child within the meaning of uccion 59AB of the Ormer Act 1000, and (c) that has involved subjecting one or more persons to any farm of survey, servicule or forced labour of a child within the meaning of uccion 59AB of the Ormer Act 1000, and (c) that has resulted in alarty or death to one of those persons. - Note: limits an act of modern slavery to one that occurred in the course of an offence or conduct constituting modern slavery under either \$ 5(1)(a) or \$ 5(1)(b) that involves subjecting one or more persons to any form of slavery, servitude or child forced labour within new section 93AB of the NSW Crimes Act so again, potentially excludes other forms of modern slavery not captured by \$ 93AB, such as child forced marriage and human trafficking. - Injury means actual bodily harm, grievous bodily harm or psychological or psychiatric harm (but does not include injury arising from loss or damage to property) [s 18 of VRSA]
+Note: limits an act of modern slavery to one that occurred in the course of an offence or conduct constituting modern slavery under either s 5(1)(a) or s 5(1)(b) that involves subjecting one or more persons to any form of slavery, servitude or child forced labour within new section 93AB of the NSW Crimes Act.
+So again, potentially excludes other forms of modern slavery not captured by s 93AB, such as child forced marriage and human trafficking.

+Injury means actual bodily harm, grievous bodily harm or psychological or psychiatric harm (but does not include injury arising from loss or damage to property) (s 18 of VRSA).

-- Same definition of "related acts" [s 19(4) of VRSA] and that a series of related acts constitutes a single act of modern slavery, where committed: - against the same person; and
+Same definition of "related acts" [s 19(4) of VRSA] and that a series of related acts constitutes a single act of modern slavery, where committed:

-- at approximately the same time; or over a period of time by the same person or group of persons; or for any other reason the VR Commissioner opines they are related to each other. - Extends meaning of "primary victim" to primary victim of an act of modern slavery [s 20 of VRSA]. - Primary victims of modern slavery ineligible for recognition payments and may access the following support only [ss 26 and 27 of VRSA]: - approved counselling; - financial assistance for immediate needs (up to \$5,000); financial assistance for immediate needs (up to \$30,000) (parents, step-parents or guarans of a child primary victim are also eligible for economic loss asssistance, up to \$30,000).
+- against the same person; and - at approximately the same time; or - over a period of time by the same person or group of persons; or - for any other reason the VR Commissioner opines they are related to each other.

+Extends meaning of "primary victim" to primary victim of an act of modern slavery [s 20 of VRSA].

+Primary victims of modern slavery are ineligible for recognition payments_and may access the following support only (ss 26 and 27 of VRSA):

+- · approved counselling; - financial assistance for immediate needs (up to \$5,000); - financial assistance for economic loss (up to \$30,000) (parents, step-parents or guarans of a child primary victim are also eligible for economic loss assistance, up to \$30,000).